 - See a doctor at least once a year.
-Having an established relationship with a physician is very important to keeping you healthy by detecting and addressing any issues that arise at an early stage, instead of letting things unknowingly get out of hand.
+Having an established relationship with a physician is extremely important to staying healthy by detecting and addressing any health issues at an early stage, instead of letting things unknowingly get out of hand and create a huge pile of medical bills.
 Prevention is key!

 My Health Scare

 This subject is very close to my heart (literally), because on Christmas Day 2012, at the young age of 45, I had a heart attack.
 I've always been very healthy, I work out 3-5 times a week, and my diet wasn't terrible, but it wasn't perfect either, and I was moderately overweight.

 However, I had not seen a physician in years.
 If I had, we might have been able to detect signs that would have been caught much earlier, and prevented the heart attack (and the six figure medical bills that came with it!).